This page is updated every Tuesday as official figures are released from the Dutch health authority (RIVM).

 I’m stressed about coronavirus in the Netherlands, help!

 Odds are that even if you do get the coronavirus, you will not die, nor will you have a severe form of it.
-So unless you are very old, have a bad immune system or already have dangerous pre-existing conditions, you will probably not have a terrible case.
+So unless you are very old or already have dangerous pre-existing conditions, you will probably not have a terrible case.

 Where can I find more information about COVID-19 from the officials?